storm-os/storm-framework/README.md

 ```

 ### 📖 Wiki
-If you need further explanation about Cyber-Pentest, don't forget to read at [wiki](https://github.com/storm-os/Cyber-Pentest/wiki)
+If you need further explanation about Storm-Framework, don't forget to read at [wiki](https://github.com/storm-os/storm-framework/wiki)

 ### 🤝 Contributing

-This open source Cyber Pentest Framework project is open to anyone.
+This open source Storm-Framework project is open to anyone.
 If you're interested in helping develop this project—whether through bug fixes, feature additions, or documentation—please check out our contribution guidelines.

 👉 **Read the contribution guidelines here:**